eldridgea/blog/content/post/webauthn-will-save-us-all.md

-description = "Some minor nitpicking around Webauthn and how it has tha ability to replace passwords." draft = false image = "/img/10597406823_e1e624c732_z-1.jpg" slug = "why-webauthn-will-save-us" tags = ["webauthn", "passwords"] title = "Why Webauthn Will Save Us All"
+description = "Some minor nitpicking around Webauthn and how it has tha ability to replace passwords." draft = false image = "/img/10597406823_e1e624c732_z-1.jpg" slug = "in-defense-of-webauthn" tags = ["webauthn", "passwords"] title = "In Defense of Webauthn"

 +++
 I wanted to take a moment and respond to Troy Hunt’s recent post [Here's Why \[Insert Thing Here\] Is Not a Password Killer](https://www.troyhunt.com/heres-why-insert-thing-here-is-not-a-password-killer/).